coderetreat/coderetreat.org/_setup_steps/ruby-intro.md

 It is an excellent language for *Test-Driven-Development*, as a lot of learning material incorporates *TDD* as the default way of developing.

 We'll use *bundler*, a package manager for Ruby, to install *RSpec*, a popular testrunner for Ruby.
-And we'll makes ure to put our result under version control using *git*.
+And we'll make sure to put our result under version control using *git*.